4d/docs/docs/WritePro/writeprointerface.md

 In the Table Wizard, the user can also define the number of header rows and extra rows (0 to 5 each), set [break rows](https://doc.4d.com/4Dv20/4D/20/Handling-tables.200-6229469.en.html#6233076) (summary rows) above or below the data row, and choose to show/hide [carry-over rows](https://doc.4d.com/4Dv20/4D/20/Handling-tables.200-6229469.en.html#6236686).

+In addition, the user has the possibility to choose the table's behavior when its datasource is empty with the following options: Show data row, Hide date row, Hide table, Show placeholder row.

 ##### In Display:

 ![](../assets/en/WritePro/display2.PNG)